Hecmatyar/zustand-fetching/README.md

 - [leitenRecord](https://github.com/Hecmatyar/zustand-fetching/blob/main/src/examples/controllers/2_Controller_Record.tsx)
   working with objects, have methods _set_, _patch_ and _clear_.
 - [leitenPrimitive](https://github.com/Hecmatyar/zustand-fetching/blob/main/src/examples/controllers/3_Controller_Primitive.tsx)
   working with data like with primitive value, but it can be object, function or primitives.
-Have methods _set_ and _ clear_.
+Have methods _set_ and _clear_.
 - [leitenList](https://github.com/Hecmatyar/zustand-fetching/blob/main/src/examples/controllers/4_Controller_List.tsx)
   working with array.
 Have methods _set_, _clear_, _add_, _update_, _remove_, _toggle_ and _filter_.
 If array item is an
-  object then
-  set **compare** function in the controller's options (third parameter).
+  object then need to set **compare** function in the controller's options (third parameter).
 - [leitenNormalizedList](https://github.com/Hecmatyar/zustand-fetching/blob/main/src/examples/controllers/4_Controller_List.tsx)
   is the same as leitenList but working with normalized state.
 - [leitenModal](https://github.com/Hecmatyar/zustand-fetching/blob/main/src/examples/controllers/5_Controller_Modal.tsx)